Dollar near three-week peak as global stimulus talk lifts yields

 Market focus will shift to the annual symposium of global central bankers starting on Friday at Jackson Hole, Wyoming.

-Particular attention will center on Fed Chairman Jerome Powell's comments on monetary policy at a time when investors widely expect the Fed to cut rates again at its next meeting in September.
+Particular attention will centre on Fed Chairman Jerome Powell's comments on monetary policy at a time when investors widely expect the Fed to cut rates again at its next meeting in September.

 "A series of further rate cuts by the Fed has already been priced into the dollar.
 So the currency could gain a fresh boost if Powell does not sound as dovish as expected and clouds rate cut prospects," Ishizuki at Daiwa Securities said.